 The main benefit of investing in mutual investment funds is that you only need a single investment to get a diversified portfolio.

-As I mentioned in my blog discussing how to create a diversified portfolio, this can help to reduce how much risk you’re exposed to.
-This is because if your investments are focused in one particular market sector or asset class, a market crash could have a considerable impact on your wealth.
+This can help to reduce how much risk you’re exposed to, and if your investments are focused in one particular market sector or asset class, a market crash could have a considerable impact on your wealth.

 Access to a wide range of investments